The Phantom of the Opera (miniseries): Production

 Arthur Kopit had long been an admirer of Gaston Leroux's story, but felt that the horror premise had left out the possibility of a more compelling relationship between the two main characters.
 So he came up with a script in which the Phantom is a romantic hero, frightening only to those who would misuse the opera house wherein he dwells – and to those who would stand in the way of Christine's eventual rise to stardom.
 And he decided to use plenty of music in his storytelling – not original music, but classical opera arias that would imbue his production with a sense of the Phantom's heart, soul and passion.
 Then Andrew Lloyd Webber came along, and Kopit was devastated: "Here was work that I deeply loved, and it looked for all that world like it would never be seen."

 He later heard that the network was in the market for a miniseries, so he sent them a copy of his script.
 "I had to convince them that I wasn't following on the heels of Lloyd Webber's success," he said.
 "But once I was able to do that, it wasn't difficult to help them see the potential of this interesting, unusual love story."

+Producer Edgar Scherick recalled Tony Richardson was "a real miserable man.
+He was terrible.
+I didn't know he was sick with AIDS at the time.
+I had countless run-ins with Tony Richardson.
+He caused me untold trouble.
+He rewrote the script without anybody authorizing him to.
+I had to spend a week restoring the script to its original form, the script the network approved.
+The two women who worked with him said, 'To get along with him, just let him do whatever he wants to do.'
+I said, 'That's not my style.'"